EvanDiamantidis/TryHackMe/Vulnversity/README.md

 <br />

-Under Payloads, we choose the wordlist Sniper will iterate through and ensure that URL-encoding is disabled.
+Under Payloads, we choose the wordlist Sniper will iterate through, as well as ensure that URL-encoding is disabled.

 ![image](https://user-images.githubusercontent.com/14150485/173319810-2d9f1f8e-5e47-40f5-8afd-12dacd63acc0.png)

 <br />

-This is a common file extension fuzz, for the purposes of which I used `extensions-most-common.fuzz.txt`, part of the `SecLists` wordlist suite.
+This is a common file extension check against the upload form, for the purposes of which I used `extensions-most-common.fuzz.txt`, part of the `SecLists` wordlist suite.

 The results will all return a `200` status code which is to be expected, seeing as there is a valid server response, however that is not of much use for our purposes - The response length however is definitely a useful hint: